Two Bites at the Apple: How UnitedHealthcare Targeted a Patient Through DHS and Local Police

 “Deny.
 Defend.
 Depose.”

+Deny needed care—estrogen, surgery, coverage.
+Defend the denial with corporate compliance maneuvers.
 Depose the whistleblower by framing her as a threat and dragging her into court.

 Exhibit L: The Paper Trail

-Five audio recordings of patient calls.
+Five audio recordings of patient calls;

-Identifying PHI, including surgical and medication details.
+Identifying PHI, including surgical and medication details;

 Language portraying the patient as a potential threat.